 Access to the wind turbines is achieved either by smaller crew transfer vessel, daughter craft, by helicopter, or directly from the SOV using a turbine access system.

-SOVs have operational speeds of up to 15 knots.
+SOVs have operational speeds of up to 15kn.
 They are equipped with dynamic positions systems.
 Vessel manoeuvrability is a key requirement to reduce positioning time and therefore costs.
 For this reason, there is little use of surplus platform support vessels (PSVs) from the oil and gas industry.
 PSVs have a more important role in supporting installation and commissioning.

 SOVs can typically accommodate between a crew between 50 and 100, of which up to 50 may be wind farm workers.